 When the beads tumble, roll, they actually impact and / or apply a shear stress to the product.
 The product, by being impacted in between 2 beads, in between a bead and the wall, or by hitting the wall has its size reduced.

-for milling solids in wet phase.
-The design applied here is
+choice for milling solids in wet phase.
+The design applied

-mainly a ball mill with an agitator, the movement of the
+here is mainly a ball mill with an agitator, the movement of

 Design using a loose reduction media can be found, mainly in long horizontal mills but other designs, more efficients are actually using a compact vertical bead bed, agitated.
 The use of beads packed and agitated allow to absorb a lot of power and mill the particles to few dozens of microns.

 In order to separate the beads and the product at the end of the mill, a grid is placed, with hole diameters lower than the beads one.